GitDomHub/screeps/README.md

 Courier
 - Make courier also deliver to towers when enemy is in room!
-- Assign container when spawning - only once. not every tick
-- When available energy less than 500, then check for storages for energy and help distribute. dont go to containers. too slow!
+- Assign container when spawning - only once. not every tick (- When available energy less than 500, then check for storages for energy and help distribute. dont go to containers. too slow!)
+This method is slowing down the energy harvesting.
+Need to find another method.

 Miner
 - Make a state for miners
-- When there is link in the room, then make the miner also have carry body part to be able to drop energy into the link that is not directly under him
+- When there is link in the room, then make the miner also have carry body part to be able to drop energy into the link that is not directly beside him
 - Early Miner idea: drop energy to floor and make miner have 1 carry body part https://hastebin.com/rajihumoji.js

 Spawning